PaulHancock/Aegean/doc/includes/aegean.md

   -h, --help            show this help message and exit

 Configuration Options:
-  --find                Source finding mode. [default: true, unless --save or
-                        --measure are selected]
-  --cores CORES         Number of CPU cores to use for processing [default:
-                        all cores]
-  --hdu HDU_INDEX       HDU index (0-based) for cubes with multiple images in
-                        extensions. [default: 0]
-  --beam BEAM BEAM BEAM
+  --find                Source finding mode. [default: true, unless --save or --measure are selected] --hdu HDU_INDEX       HDU index (0-based) for cubes with multiple images in extensions. [default: 0] --beam BEAM BEAM BEAM
                         The beam parameters to be used is "--beam major minor pa" all in degrees. [default: read from fits header].
-  --telescope TELESCOPE
-                        DEPRECATED
-  --lat LAT             DEPRECATED
-  --slice SLICE         If the input data is a cube, then this slice will
-                        determine the array index of the image which will be processed by aegean
+  --slice SLICE         If the input data is a cube, then this slice will determine the array index of the image which
+                        will be processed by aegean --progress            Provide a progress bar as islands are being fit. [default: False] --cores CORES         Number of CPU cores to use when calculating background and rms images [default: all cores]

-Input Options:                                                                                                                                                                      [29/99695]
+Input Options:
-  --forcerms RMS        Assume a single image noise of rms. [default: None] --forcebkg BKG        Assume a single image background of bkg. [default:
+  --forcerms RMS        Assume a single image noise of rms. [default: None] --forcebkg BKG        Assume a single image background of bkg. [default: None] --noise NOISEIMG      A .fits file that represents the image noise (rms), created from Aegean with --save or BANE.
-                        None]
-  --noise NOISEIMG      A .fits file that represents the image noise (rms),
-                        created from Aegean with --save or BANE. [default: none]
+                        [default: none]
   --background BACKGROUNDIMG
-                        A .fits file that represents the background level, created from Aegean with --save or BANE. [default: none]
+                        A .fits file that represents the background level, created from Aegean with --save or BANE.
+                        [default: none]
   --psf IMGPSF          A .fits file that represents the local PSF.
-  --autoload            Automatically look for background, noise, region, and
-                        psf files using the input filename as a hint.
+  --autoload            Automatically look for background, noise, region, and psf files using the input filename as a
-                        [default: don't do this]
+                        hint. [default: don't do this]

 Output Options:
-  --out OUTFILE         Destination of Aegean catalog output. [default: No
-                        output]
-  --table TABLES        Additional table outputs, format inferred from
-                        extension. [default: none]
-  --tformats            Show a list of table formats supported in this
-                        install, and their extensions --blankout            Create a blanked output image.
+  --out OUTFILE         Destination of Aegean catalog output. [default: No output] --table TABLES        Additional table outputs, format inferred from extension. [default: none] --tformats            Show a list of table formats supported in this install, and their extensions --blankout            Create a blanked output image.
 [Only works if cores=1].
   --colprefix COLUMN_PREFIX
                         Prepend each column name with "prefix_".
-Default = prepend nothing
+[Default = prepend nothing]

 Source finding/fitting configuration options:
   --maxsummits MAX_SUMMITS
-                        If more than *maxsummits* summits are detected in an island, no fitting is done, only estimation. [default: no limit]
-  --seedclip INNERCLIP  The clipping value (in sigmas) for seeding islands.
+                        If more than *maxsummits* summits are detected in an island, no fitting is done, only estimation. [default: no limit] --seedclip INNERCLIP  The clipping value (in sigmas) for seeding islands. [default: 5] --floodclip OUTERCLIP
-                        [default: 5]
-  --floodclip OUTERCLIP
-                        The clipping value (in sigmas) for growing islands.
-                        [default: 4]
-  --island              Also calculate the island flux in addition to the
-                        individual components. [default: false] --nopositive          Don't report sources with positive fluxes. [default: false]
-  --negative            Report sources with negative fluxes. [default: false] --region REGION       Use this regions file to restrict source finding in
+                        The clipping value (in sigmas) for growing islands. [default: 4] --island              Also calculate the island flux in addition to the individual components. [default: false] --nopositive          Don't report sources with positive fluxes. [default: false] --negative            Report sources with negative fluxes. [default: false] --region REGION       Use this regions file to restrict source finding in this image.
-                        this image.
 Use MIMAS region (.mim) files.
-  --nocov               Don't use the covariance of the data in the fitting
+  --nocov               Don't use the covariance of the data in the fitting proccess.
-                        procces.
-[Default = False] --condon              replace errors with those suggested by Condon'97.
 [Default = False]

 Priorized Fitting config options: in addition to the above source fitting options

   --priorized PRIORIZED
                         Enable priorized fitting level n=[1,2,3].
-1=fit flux, 2=fit flux/position, 3=fit flux/position/shape.
-See
+1=fit flux, 2=fit flux/position, 3=fit
-                        the GitHub wiki for more details.
+                        flux/position/shape.
+See the GitHub wiki for more details.
-  --ratio RATIO         The ratio of synthesized beam sizes (image psf / input
+  --ratio RATIO         The ratio of synthesized beam sizes (image psf / input catalog psf).
-                        catalog psf).
 For use with priorized.
-  --noregroup           Do not regroup islands before priorized fitting.
-  --input INPUT         If --priorized is used, this gives the filename for a
+  --noregroup           Do not regroup islands before priorized fitting --input INPUT         If --priorized is used, this gives the filename for a catalog of locations at which fluxes will
-                        catalog of locations at which fluxes will be measured.
+                        be measured.
   --catpsf CATPSF       A psf map corresponding to the input catalog.
-This
-                        will allow for the correct resizing of sources when the catalog and image psfs differ.
+This will allow for the correct resizing of
+                        sources when the catalog and image psfs differ --regroup-eps REGROUP_EPS
+                        The size in arcminutes that is used to regroup nearby components into a single set of components that will be solved for simultaneously

 Extra options:
   --save                Enable the saving of the background and noise images.
-                        Sets --find to false. [default: false] --outbase OUTBASE     If --save is True, then this specifies the base name of the background and noise images. [default: inferred from input image]
+Sets --find to false. [default: false] --outbase OUTBASE     If --save is True, then this specifies the base name of the background and noise images.
-  --debug               Enable debug mode. [default: false] --versions            Show the file versions of relevant modules. [default:
+                        [default: inferred from input image] --debug               Enable debug mode. [default: false] --versions            Show the file versions of relevant modules. [default: false] --cite                Show citation information.
-                        false]
-  --cite                Show citation information.
 ```